 - De Soto Street.
 Hernando de Soto c.
 1500 - May 21, 1542) was a Spanish explorer and conquistador who was involved in expeditions in Nicaragua and the Yucatan Peninsula.
 He played an important role in Francisco Pizarro's conquest of the Inca Empire in Peru, and also led the first European expedition deep into the territory of the modern-day United States (through Florida, Georgia, Alabama, Mississippi, and most likely Arkansas).

 - Entrada Court.
-"Entrance" in Spanish; Entrada is the entrance to the Sundial Park (although Entrada existed for a year or two before the Sundial was built).
+"Entrance" in Spanish; Entrada is the entrance to the Sundial Park (although before the sundial was built in 1913, Entrada was the entrance to a small park).